KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

 These leads to many exciting question to be asked in neurobiology, information science and even philosophy, but in light of increasingly powerful computers we're asking: Is it possible to simulate this system?
 Can we combine a virtual environment with a virtual body and a virtual nervous system?
 What could such a model tell us about the real deal?
 How reduced can and must such a virtual system be to still accurately capture real behaviour?
 Can this be turned into a tool to be used in close conjunction with <i>C. Elegans</i> experimentalists to aid prediction and generate new hypotheses?

 Of course, over the past decades other researchers have wondered about this (eg. openworm.org or the <i>Si.
 Elegans</i>, roboticists etc.) and came up with very fascinating work.
+Yet the availability of powerful hardware and software for app and graphics development, as well as an abundance of learning resources for these tools gives access to computational methods to a greater audience, increasing the pool of people who can bring their knowledge and curiosity together to work on these problems.

+So anyone who is still reading and curious, in the name of open science, feel free to collaborate or send me a message :-)

 ## The Matrix for Worms